Avast SecureLine VPN Review (2021) – Fast, but keeps logs

 At this moment, it isn’t possible to request a dedicated IP address with Avast SecureLine.

 Just like many other VPNs, Avast SecureLine offers multiple browser extensions.
-Moreover, they’ve got a kill switch and some options that make working with the VPN much easier.
-For example, you could have the VPN connect automatically the moment you start op your device, as soon as there’s an internet connection available.
+Moreover, it’s got a kill switch and some options that make working with the VPN much easier.
+For example, you could have the VPN connect automatically when you start op your device, as soon as there’s an internet connection available.
 Most decent VPNs have such options, which doesn’t make Avast SecureLine very unique.
-A definite plus of Secureline, however, is that it works with American Netflix and for downloading torrents.
+The main points to note are:

 Avast SecureLine VPN and Netflix